andrewt3000/MachineLearning/neuralNets.md

 <img src="https://github.com/andrewt3000/MachineLearning/blob/master/img/cross_entropy.png" />

 ### Backpropagation
-The backpropagation algorithm applies the chain rule to compute the gradients (partial derivative) of the loss function with respect to the weights in the network by moving backwards (output to input) through the network.
+The backpropagation algorithm applies the chain rule recursively to compute the gradients (partial derivative) of the loss function with respect to the weights in the network by moving backwards (output to input) through the network.

 If the gradient (i.e. partial derivative/slope) is positive, that means the loss is getting higher as the weight increases.
 If the derivative is 0, the weight is set to a minimum loss.
 The gradient indicates the magnitude and direction of adjustments to our weights that will reduce the loss.

 <img src="https://github.com/andrewt3000/MachineLearning/blob/master/img/descent.png"   height='360px' width='640px' />

-Calculating the partial derivatieve of the loss function with respect to each weight is non-trivial and requires knowledge of calculus.
+Calculating the partial derivatieve of the loss function with respect to each weight requires knowledge of calculus.
 It first involves combining the forward propagation into a single equation and then using the [chain rule](https://en.wikipedia.org/wiki/Chain_rule). (the derivative of a function of a functions is the derivative of outside function times derivative of inside function).
+You start from the back of the graph

-Here is an [example of backprop in numpy](https://github.com/stephencwelch/Neural-Networks-Demystified/blob/master/.ipynb_checkpoints/Part%204%20Backpropagation-checkpoint.ipynb) for a regression problem that uses sum of squared errors as a cost function.
+Here is an [example of backprop in numpy](https://github.com/stephencwelch/Neural-Networks-Demystified/blob/master/.ipynb_checkpoints/Part%204%20Backpropagation-checkpoint.ipynb) for a regression problem that uses sum of squared errors as a cost function and sigmoid activations.

 #### Learning Rate
 Learning rate (&alpha;) - controls the size of the adjustments made during the training process.
 Typical values are .1, .01, .001.
 Consider these values are relative to your input features which are typically scaled to ranges such as 0 to 1, or -1 to +1.